marain-dotnet/Marain.Instance/docs/adr/0005-multitenancy-approach-for-marain.md

 To support this, we have made the following decisions

-1. Every client using a Marain instance will have a top-level (i.e. child of the root tenant) Marain tenant created for them.
+1. Every client using a Marain instance will have a Marain tenant created for them.
 For the remainder of this document, these will be referred to as "Client Tenants".
-Note that there is nothing that mandates these be top-level for this approach to work, but at present we expect that they will be.
-1. Every Marain service will also have a top-level Marain tenant created for it.
+1. Every Marain service will also have a Marain tenant created for it.
 For the remainder of this document, these will be referred to as "Service Tenants".
-As with Client Tenants, there is nothing that mandates they be top level.
+1. We will make use of the tenant hierarchy to group Client Tenants and Service Tenants under their own top-level parent.
+This means that we will have a top-level tenant called "Client Tenants" which parents all of the Client Tenants, and an equivalent one called "Service Tenants" that parents the Service Tenants (this is shown in the diagram below).
 1. Clients will access the Marain services they are licenced for using their own tenant Id.
 Whilst the Marain services themselves expect this to be supplied as part of endpoint paths, there is nothing to prevent an API Gateway (e.g. Azure API Management) being put in front of this so that custom URLs can be mapped to tenants, or so that tenant IDs can be passed in headers.
 1. When a Marain service depends on another one as part of an operation, it will pass the Id of a tenant that is a subtenant of it's own Service Tenant.
 This subtenant will be specific to the client that is making the original call.
 For example, the Workflow service has a dependency on the Operations Control service.
 If there are two Client Tenants for the Workflow Service, each will have a corresponding sub-tenant of the Workflow Service Tenant and these will be used to make the call to the Operation service.
-This approach allows the depended-upon service to be used indirectly by the client, but not for direct usage.
+This approach allows the depended-upon service to be used on behalf of the client without making it available for direct usage.

 Each of these tenants - Client, Service, and the client-specific sub-tenants of the Service Tenants - will need to hold configuration appropriate for their expected use cases.
 This will normally be any required storage configuration for the services they use, plus the Ids of any subtenants that have been created for them in those services, but could also include other things.